Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Introduction

 GTM is equipped with five Gamma-ray Transient Probes (GTPs), designed to detect gamma-ray transients in the energy range of 20 keV to 1 MeV.
 The installation positions of these five GTPs are shown in Fig.~\ref{fig:1} (a).
-Comprehensive ground calibration is essential to ensure that GTPs accurately measure the spectral information of gamma-ray transient sources.
+Comprehensive ground tests are essential to ensure that GTPs accurately measure the spectral information of gamma-ray transient sources.
 These tests aim to characterize the detector's energy response, which is necessary for the reconstruction of in-flight particle flux.
-The ground calibration project for X-rays and gamma rays includes aspects such as time coincidence, energy response, detection efficiency, spatial response, bias-voltage response, and temperature dependence, all of which have been completed \cite{feng2024detector}.
-Electron calibration is also an important component of ground calibration.
-Although GTM's flight orbit does not pass through the SAA, it encounters a different space radiation environment in deep space, especially when passing through the Earth's magnetotail, where electron activity significantly increases.
-The orbital period of the DRO-A satellite is approximately thirty days, and GTM crosses the magnetotail for about three days around each full moon.
-The magnetotail contains a large number of charged particles, which may contribute to the GTP's background.
-Typical electron energy is about 1 keV, with a density of approximately 0.1-1 cm$^{-3}$, seemingly below the detection threshold.
-However, magnetic reconnection frequently occurs in the magnetotail, accelerating charged particles to higher energies and contributing to GTM's background \cite{wang2024simulation}.
-To evaluate the GTP's performance in such a complex environment, ground calibration using high-energy electron beams is essential, focusing primarily on the dead time of overflow signals and the energy response in the 0.4-20 MeV range.
+The ground test project for X-rays and gamma rays includes aspects such as coincidence time, energy response, detection efficiency, spatial response, bias-voltage response, and temperature dependence, all of which have been completed \cite{feng2024detector}.
+Electron test is also an important component of ground tests.
+Although the GTM's orbit does not pass through the SAA, it encounters a different space-radiation environment during deep-space operation, particularly when passing through the magnetotail \cite{nishida2000earth}, where electron and proton activities significantly increase, potentially contributing to the background spectrum \cite{wang2024simulation}.
+To test the performance of the GTP in this environment, ground electron test using high-energy electron beams is necessary, focusing primarily on two aspects: the dead-time testing in the 0.4-20 MeV range and the energy spectrum in the 0.4-1.4 MeV range.